Joao-Ex-Machina/jbcr.pt/content/about.md

 ### > grep "The 'Cool' Interests and Curio"

-- I go to the gym, like target shooting and enjoy camping.
-But I am not a gym bro, just a gym buddy :)
+- I go to the gym, like target shooting and enjoy camping
+    - But I am not a gym bro, just a gym buddy :)
 - I enjoy cooking and barbecueing
 - I like to produce spirits and I'm learning more on home brewing
 - I really like dogs and I am medically alergic to cats
+- I have strabismus, and had corrective eye surgery (that's why my right eyelid droops a bit)
+- I like traveling, especially inside the portuguese territory
 - I do a bit of [analog photography](/gallery/analog)
 - Finally I am a [huge nerd](/nerd.gif)
     - I am really interested in History (since I was a kid)